Does the start of summer make you want to hide under your hat?

 The New School Year

 On top of that, we know that come fall, we will have to start over with a new teacher, new routine and new everything else!
+(Click here to read more about how Creating a Routine Around Homework Can Help to Bring Calm.)
 It’s especially hard if our child is of the age where he or she might be making a significant change like leaving grade school for Junior High, or graduating and moving to high school.

 As much as I was grateful for the summer break in the routine, I felt like I paid the price by having to start from scratch again in the fall to re-establish the routine we had developed by the end of the previous school year.